 Six pigs are delivered by motorcyle at 11am and the restaurant stays open until the last plate is served.
 There are several locations now since seating fills up quickly, but we went twice and never waited more than ten minutes.
 Get the “special” plate to sample all they have to offer: a slice of crispy skin tops the slab of fatty pork meat you get with the dish, and the steaming hot rice helps soak up the spice from the slice of blood sausage and spiced vegetables.
 YUM.

 Goat on a Spit

-We stumbled upon Warung Mendez (no, it’s not Mexican) near our amazing Airbnb rice field house rental.
+We stumbled upon Warung Mendez (no, it’s not Mexican) near our amazing Airbnb rice field house rental which is sadly no longer available.
 I fell in love with this place and we ate here at least four times.
 The roast goat is to die for, rich and succulent, with an assortment of dipping sauces.
 BBQ chicken, spring rolls and fresh juices are pure joy.
 This place is empty at lunch and packed at dinner.
 So good, and very reasonably priced.
 Located near Alchemy (raw food restaurant we never tried) which any taxi driver should know.

 Bebek Bengil is the place to go.
 Crispy fried “Dirty Duck” in a gorgeous restaurant on the edge of the rice field.
 Bit on the pricey side but if you make a reservation you can get a a little nooked out area all to yourselves with cushions and mood lighting.
 Don’t bother with the appetizers, they’re all subpar.
 Just get the duck.
 Centrally located this is a great option for dinner.